 Provide Straightforward and Concise Answers

-Think carefully before you respond to any questions and do not add unasked-for information or elaborate on your answers.
+Think carefully before you respond to any questions, and do not add unasked-for information or elaborate on your answers.
 Where warranted, you can respond with a simple yes or no without embellishment.

 You should also avoid attempts to justify or validate your answers.
 Avoid rambling, becoming distracted, or getting lost in the weeds of a question that could lead you to inadvertently reveal too much information.

-Allow Your Lawyer To Communicate With the Other Party’s Legal Team
+Allow Your Lawyer to Communicate With the Other Party’s Legal Team

 For confidentiality reasons, you do not have to answer any questions about conversations between yourself and your lawyer.
 You should also allow your lawyer to communicate with the other party’s attorney for you.